 \subsection{3D Feature Mapping with Large Vision Models}

 A growing body of work distills vision model features, \eg, CLIP~\cite{radford2021learning} and DINOv2~\cite{oquab2023dinov2}, into neural scene representations for grounding semantics in 3D.
-Early work such as LERF~\cite{kerr2023lerf} embeds vision-language features into implicit neural fields by enforcing multiview embedding consistency, enabling open-vocabulary queries.
-To achieve fine-grained segmentation, subsequent works adopt explicit 3D representations (\eg, Gaussian splatting~\cite{kerbl20233d}) and often leverage SAM~\cite{kirillov2023segment} to obtain precise object boundaries~\cite{qin2024langsplat,qiu2024feature}.
-Recent work extends these representations to dynamic environments through online updates~\cite{katragadda2025online} and 4D scene representations for moving objects~\cite{yang2023emernerf,li20254d}.
+Early work such as LERF~\cite{kerr2023lerf} embeds vision-language features into implicit neural fields by enforcing multiview consistency, enabling open-vocabulary queries.
+To achieve fine-grained segmentation, subsequent works adopt explicit 3D representations (\eg, Gaussian splatting~\cite{kerbl20233d}) and leverage SAM~\cite{kirillov2023segment} to obtain precise object boundaries~\cite{qin2024langsplat,qiu2024feature}.
+Recent work extends these representations to dynamic environments via online updates~\cite{katragadda2025online} and 4D scene representations for moving objects~\cite{yang2023emernerf,li20254d}.

 Several works structure the 3D features to support downstream manipulation tasks, such as 6-DoF grasping.
-An early method, F3RM~\cite{shen2023distilled}, distills CLIP features into a hierarchical 3D feature grid, enabling few-shot grasping by optimizing grasp poses based on language queries.
-LERF-TOGO~\cite{rashid2023language} addresses non-uniform object activations in LERF~\cite{kerr2023lerf} using DINO-based object masking, leading to improved part-aware grasp selection.
+F3RM~\cite{shen2023distilled} distills CLIP features into a hierarchical 3D feature grid, enabling few-shot grasping by optimizing grasp poses based on language queries.
+LERF-TOGO~\cite{rashid2023language} addresses non-uniform activations in LERF~\cite{kerr2023lerf} via DINO-based masking, improving part-aware grasp selection.
 GeFF~\cite{qiu2024learning} eliminates the need for per-scene optimization by introducing a generalizable NeRF~\cite{mildenhall2021nerf} encoder that predicts language-aligned features.
 OK-Robot~\cite{liu2024ok} presents a modular pipeline for language-conditioned household manipulation, while DynaMem~\cite{liu2024dynamem} utilizes a dynamic 3D voxel map with semantic vectors for object localization and navigation.
 More recently, UAD~\cite{tang2025uad} distills visual affordance maps from VLMs into a task-conditioned predictor that generalizes in the wild.

-Despite their strong 3D grounding capabilities, these methods primarily focus on localizing objects or predicting affordances from language queries rather than leveraging the representations for end-to-end policy learning.
-To bridge this gap, we introduce a 3D latent mapping approach explicitly designed to facilitate policy training for long-horizon tasks.
+Despite their strong 3D grounding capabilities, these methods focus on localizing objects or predicting affordances from language queries rather than leveraging the representations for end-to-end policy learning.
+To bridge this gap, we introduce a 3D latent mapping approach designed to facilitate policy training for long-horizon tasks.